DanielMajoinen/DatabaseUtils/README.md

   3. Repeat the process for desired amount of queries
   3. Execute update

-NOTE: Parameters must be defined after each query they are intended for and before preparing the next query.
+<strong>NOTE:</strong> Parameters must be defined after each query they are intended for and before preparing the next query.

      private static final String EXAMPLE_BATCH_INSERT_QUERY_1 =